Priority populations for treatment

 Pregnant women are to be given preference in admission to treatment centers, and are to be provided interim services as necessary, and as required by law.

-Pregnant women and women with dependent children – including women who are attempting to regain custody of their children – will be treated as a family unit and services provided or arranged for, including:
+Pregnant women and women with dependent children – including women who are attempting to regain custody of their children – will be treated as a family unit and services provided or arranged.
+These services include:

 - Primary medical care for women